Table Features

 Remove columns

-To remove a column from the table, you can hover the cursor over a column clicking ✖️.
+To remove a column from the table, you can hover over that column → click the three-dot symbol -> choose Hide column.

 This can be helpful if you want to create different Saved views using different column layouts.